nhoudelot/demosdebs/linux/utils/dolbybi/debian/dolbybi.1.md

 	output is shortened by missing off some of the end.

 /USE64 RIFF 64 format, as described by the note above, is always used
-	reguardless of the size of the output.
+	regardless of the size of the output.

 /ENC It may be necessary to try encoding a file, and this is actually easier to
 	do in software than decoding.
 So I have added this option.